Updated: 3 January 2020

 Within effective termination of the service, the customer shall have an opportunity to obtain the information collected from the customer's use of the services, in a digital and primarily original or open format.

-Provider reserves the right cancel any service agreement upon a 6 months notice to the customer, given that the provider refunds to the customer any prepaid service charges beyond the date of effective termination.
+Provider reserves the right to cancel any service agreement upon 6 months' notice to the customer, given that the provider refunds to the customer any prepaid service charges beyond the date of effective termination.

-Should the provider become subject to debt negotiations or bankrupcy, the customer may terminate the service agreement without further delay.
+Should the provider become subject to debt negotiations or bankruptcy, the customer may terminate the service agreement without further delay.

 10 Force majeure